Franz Barten: Defense of the Reich and death

 On 28 June 1944, III.
 Gruppe arrived by train in Bad Lippspringe and initially subordinated to the 3.
 Jagd-Division (3rd Fighter Division) where they would be based for flying missions in Defense of the Reich.
 There, the Gruppe was assigned a number of inexperienced pilots directly coming from the Ergänungsgruppe, the supplementary training unit of JG 53.
 Over the next weeks, Barten and other experienced pilots further trained and prepared these pilots for their first combat missions.
 The Gruppe received a full complement of Bf 109 G-6 aircraft, most of them equipped with the 20 mm MG 151/20 underwing gun pod.
 The Gruppenkommandeur Franz Götz ordered these gun pods removed as the additional weight had an adverse effect on the handling qualities, reducing the Bf 109s performance in fighter-versus-fighter combat.
 The Gruppe flew its first operational mission on 28 July.
 That day, the United States Army Air Forces (USAAF) Eighth Air Force targeted German fuel production in central Germany.

 On 4 August 1944, Barten was shot down in aerial combat with USAAF Republic P-47 Thunderbolt fighters near the Luftwaffe airfield at Reinsehlen.
 He bailed out of his Bf 109 G-6 (Werknummer 441575) but was then killed.
 According to records of the Deutsche Dienststelle (WASt), a German government agency which maintained records of who were killed in action, Barten fell to his death because his parachute failed to fully deploy after a low altitude bail-out.
 According to Weal, he was shot in his parachute by P-47 fighters.
 Posthumously, Barten was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 24 October 1944 and also promoted to Hauptmann (captain).
 He was succeeded by Oberleutnant Martin von Vacano as commander of 9.
 Staffel.

 Summary of career

 Aerial victory claims

-According to Obermaier, Barten was credited with 52 aerial victories, 39 of which on the Eastern Front, achieved in 895 combat missions.
+According to US historian David T. Zabecki, Barten was credited with 52 aerial victories.
+Obermaier also lists him with 52 aerial victories, 39 of which on the Eastern Front, achieved in 895 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 52 aerial victory claims.
 This number includes four claims during the Battle of Britain, 39 on the Eastern Front, and nine in the Mediterranean Theater including three heavy bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 47612".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.